divyanksingh-git/project_tracker/README.md

 # trello_clone

-it uses sql to save data and was configured according to my local machine, to use this program change sql usename and password in main.py
+It uses sql to save data and was configured according to my local machine, to use this program change sql usename and password in main.py

-use it in private mode of web browser
+Use it in private mode of web browser

+Works best with chrome

 # python dependencies
 1. flask